tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 > Get rid of anything even remotely sucky.
 > Delete.
 Delete.
 Delete.
 Don’t worry.
 You obviously don’t need them.

-This advice was later copied by many methods that derived from AJATT.
+Later many methods derived from AJATT copied this advice.

 There are situations when it makes sense to *pull a card out of the review queue*: